Warren Tredrea: AFL debut: 1997–1999

 As an 18-year-old developing forward Tredrea found his opportunities for senior football limited, with his largely anonymous debut in Round 2 against Essendon being his sole outing for the Power in 1997.
 During this time Tredrea managed 16 games for 16 goals with Port Adelaide back in the local league, ending his year on a sour note with a steady performance in the Magpies' defeat to Norwood in the 1997 SANFL Grand Final.

-After showing glimpses of his ability in the first six rounds of the 1998 AFL season, Tredrea exploded in Round 7 against Carlton at Optus Oval.
-A simply stunning performance reaped 22 disposals, 17 marks, eight goals (a club record), three Brownlow Medal votes and an AFL Rising Star nomination.
+After showing glimpses of his ability in the first six rounds of the 1998 AFL season, in Round 7 against Carlton at Optus Oval he performed very well, with 22 disposals, 17 marks, eight goals (a club record), three Brownlow Medal votes, and an AFL Rising Star nomination.
 His starring role in the 89-point win came at a cost however, with a dislocated kneecap suffered late in the final quarter keeping him out until Round 13.
-Upon his return to the side Tredrea struggled for consistency but won his first South Australian guernsey with his selection to the State of Origin side to face Western Australia.
-More impressive performances against Essendon (Round 15, four goals), Melbourne (Round 20, 11 marks, three goals) and Fremantle (Round 21, six goals) followed.
+Upon his return to the side Tredrea struggled for consistency, but won his first South Australian guernsey with his selection to the State of Origin side to face Western Australia.
+He gave good performances against Essendon (Round 15, four goals), Melbourne (Round 20, 11 marks, three goals) and Fremantle (Round 21, six goals) followed.
 He ended the season as leading goalkicker with 33 goals, beating leading goalkicker of 1997, Scott Cummings by a goal.

 He finished the following season in 1999, on 40 goals as leading goalkicker again.
 Where Port Adelaide made the finals for the first time in their AFL history.

 Premier competition player: 2000–2003

 After finishing 14th at the end of the 2000 season, he led the goalkicking for the third year in a row, with 32 goals.
-In 2001, Tredrea imposed himself on the AFL competition, booting 51 goals and taking 169 marks with his contributions as a major factor in his side's rise from 14th to third on the AFL ladder.
-Tredrea was rewarded for his season winning his maiden John Cahill Medal as Port Adelaide's best and fairest player and the first of four selections as All-Australian centre half forward.
-Tredrea backed up his breakthrough 2001 efforts with further outstanding seasons in 2002, by kicking 49 goals (just missing out on being the leading goal kicking by three goals behind Stuart Dew) with an All-Australian selection and in 2003, he booted 58 goals, being the leading goal kicker for the club a fifth time and getting another All-Australian.
+In 2001, Tredrea scored 51 goals and took 169 marks, making a major contribution to his side's rise from 14th to 3rd on the AFL ladder.
+Tredrea was rewarded for his season winning his maiden John Cahill Medal as Port Adelaide's best and fairest player, and the first of four selections as All-Australian centre half forward.
+Further outstanding seasons followed in 2002, by kicking 49 goals (just missing out on being the leading goal kicking by three goals behind Stuart Dew) with an All-Australian selection, and in 2003, he booted 58 goals, being the leading goal kicker for the club a fifth time and getting another All-Australian.